Caroline Munro: The Golden Voyage of Sinbad

 Munro is an Advisor to the Ray and Diana Harryhausen Foundation, having previously served on the Board of Trustees.

 Other appearances during this time included I Don't Want to Be Born (1975) with Joan Collins, and At the Earth's Core (1976) with Peter Cushing and Doug McClure.
-She appeared also as Tammy, a nursing employee of a sinister health farm, in "The Angels of Death", an episode of the TV series The New Avengers that featured also rising stars Pamela Stephenson and Lindsay Duncan.
+She appeared also as Tammy, a nursing employee of a sinister health farm, in "The Angels of Death", an episode of the TV series The New Avengers.

 Late 1970s and 1980s

 In 1977, Munro turned down the opportunity to play supervillainess Ursa in Superman in favour of Bond girl Naomi, a minion of the primary villain in The Spy Who Loved Me.

 Munro continued to work in numerous British and European horror and science fiction films throughout the 1970s and 1980s, such as Starcrash (1978) with David Hasselhoff, Christopher Plummer and Marjoe Gortner.

 Between 1975 and 1977, at least four singles were released with her husband Judd Hamilton, including "You Got It" which had a run of popularity on the radio.
 They were the first act to have a UK release on the new Aquarius label.
 Some singles were billed as made by Judd and Miss Munro.

 Munro's career continued to thrive well in the 1980s, and she appeared in many slasher and Eurotrash productions.
 Her first film shot on American soil was the William Lustig production Maniac (1980).
 This was soon followed by the "multi-award winning, shot during the Cannes Film Festival" shocker The Last Horror Film (1982) (directed by David Winters), in which she was reunited with her Maniac (and Starcrash) co-star Joe Spinell.
 She had a cameo role in the film Don't Open Till Christmas (1984), Slaughter High (1986), Paul Naschy's Howl of the Devil, and Jess Franco's Faceless (1988), followed in rapid succession.
 She reteamed with Starcrash director Luigi Cozzi for Demons 6: De Profundis (aka Il gatto nero, 1989).

 Between 1984 and 1987, Munro was a hostess on the Yorkshire Television game show 3-2-1.
 Munro was a popular pin-up girl during this time, although she refused to pose nude.
 In the early 1980s, she appeared in music videos for Adam Ant's "Goody Two Shoes" (1982) and Meat Loaf's "If You Really Want To" (1983).